 Abuse of any kind is complicated, and it can be difficult to identify.
 This is especially true for emotional abuse: With physical abuse, there is often tangible evidence of violence, but emotionally-abusive relationships can involve sophisticated—and toxic—mind games.

 As a result, emotional abuse can be just as damaging.
-To help victims (and their loved ones) understand the signs, we spoke with Kelly McNelis, founder of Women for One and author of Your Messy Brilliance, and Dr. Sherry Benton, founder and Chief Science Officer of TAO Connect.
+To help victims (and their loved ones) understand the signs, we spoke with Kelly McNelis, founder of Women for One, and Dr. Sherry Benton, founder and chief science officer of TAO Connect.

 Meet the Expert